 On October 6, 2021, Mazda announced five new SUV launches globally by 2023.
 It confirmed that the U.S. will get three models, one of which will be the Mazda CX-70, which will feature electrification.
-Here’s what you can expect from the future Mazda SUV:
+Recently, Mazda decided to postpone the CX-70 launch to Spring 2024, so that further resources may be allocated for the CX-90, which has received a positive initial response from American buyers.
+Here’s what you can expect from the electrified future Mazda SUV:

 Design & Interior